fiatsend/techical-achitecture/tech-achictecture-revision.md

 ---

-## 4) Off-Ramp Integration Layer - SEP-Compliant Conversion and Settlement
+## 4) Stellar Anchor Platform Integration - SEP-24 Conversion and Settlement

-### 4.1 What the Off-Ramp Layer Does in Fiatsend
+### 4.1 What the Anchor Platform Layer Does in Fiatsend

-The off-ramp integration layer enables regulated settlement from Stellar assets (USDC) into local fiat rails.
+The Anchor Platform integration layer enables regulated settlement from Stellar assets (USDC) into local fiat rails using SEP-24 hosted deposit/withdraw and transfer lifecycle APIs.
 In Fiatsend, this layer is the programmable bridge from stablecoin liquidity to end-recipient mobile money destinations.

 ### 4.2 Off-Ramp Payment Flow